html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

       font: {% mixin var(button-font) %}
     }

-Then, the embedder of the element defines those values to their liking, perhaps to match the awesome Comic Sans theme of their own page:
+Then, the embedder of the element defines those values to their liking.
+Perhaps to match the awesome Comic Sans theme of their own page:

     #host {